dowlingw/bird-tool/README.md

 -    `-index`			(Cacti) Outputs a list of BGP peers in bird-tool output
 -    `-query PROPERTY`		(Cacti) Outputs the bird-tool field to be returned for all peers
 -    `-get PROPERTY IDX`	(Cacti) Outputs the bird-tool field to be returned for the specified IDX
--    `-s`			Use 'session' property instead of 'as'.

 The `bird_peerinfo.pl` script will look for the file `PATH/IPHOST[_v6]` on the local Cacti host.